makerdao/mips/MIP40/mip40.md

 The Facilitators of each Core Unit administer core Unit budgets.

 Once a budget has been approved, Facilitators will be encouraged to file correctly tagged expense reports to the appropriate subsection of the governance forums.
-Actual expenses should be reported on a monthly basis, following reporting recommendations outlined by SF and SES.
+Actual expenses should be reported on a monthly basis, following reporting recommendations outlined by SF-001 and SES-001.

 Facilitators are further encouraged to leverage internal and external tools to improve communication with MKR holders and to dynamically update reporting standards according to evolving DAO needs.